Kubernetes Dev Stack¶

 helmfile,

-mc (minio client),
+mc (MinIO client),

-For GPU support: nvkind, NVIDIA driver,
+For GPU support add: nvkind, the NVIDIA driver, and nvidia-container-toolkit.
+See GPU Support below.

-cd infra/dev
+cd infra

-just status # show cluster, pods, port-forward health
+just status # cluster + pod health

-just down # stop port-forwards (cluster stays for fast restart)
+just down # stop port-forwards (cluster stays)

-just tear # destroy everything
+just tear # destroy the cluster

 Verifying results¶